Beef Burger Bob's - Fredonia, Kansas

 Tony bakes one type of pie each day.
 Unfortunately my visits have all been late in the day and the pie has already been gone.

-Beef Burger Bob's should be a famous local Kansas restaurant, but so far it is a secret waiting to be discovered by you.
+If Beef Burger Bob's was open on weekends, it could be a famous local Kansas restaurant, but so far it is a secret waiting to be discovered by you.